eboda/hackbar/README.md

 * Extract links from current page
 * Strip spaces and slashes from strings as well as reversing them
 * XSS assistance (String.fromCharCode generation, HTML Characters and XSS Alert generation)
+* Auto-XSS (Scrapes possible parameters and tests them for XSS (either using a Custom payload or a Polygot))
 ## Changelog
 ### 1.0 - First Update since the fork and initial release
 * Added Hex and Binary Encoding/Decoding